loomio/loomio_help/content/subscriptions/pricing.md

 As a social enterprise and worker cooperative, our values are reflected in both the design of the software and how we operate as a business.

 We do not monetize your data or attention.
 We will never sell your data or use it for advertising purposes.
-You are free to export your data at any time.
+You own your own content and you are free to export your data at any time.

 ## Inclusive pricing model
 Our goal is to provide Loomio to as many people as possible, while also developing the Loomio platform so it can better serve you.